OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-02.md

 # Hosea Chapter 2

 ## Hosea 2:1
-Say to your brothers, “My people,” and to your sisters, “My loved one.”
+Speak to your brothers, “My people,” and to your sisters, “My beloved.”

 ## Hosea 2:2
 “Contend with your mother, contend, for she is not my wife, and I am not her husband.
 Let her remove her infidelity from her face and her adultery from between her breasts.